 How Parents Can Help Students Excel in Junior Math

 Before joining junior college, many students enjoy and even pass math.
 However, as they progress to higher education, many students do not perform as well as they expect to.
 Some of the students complain about the math being tougher while others lose interest in the subject.
+This is similar to the General Paper subject that JC students take, which is an advanced version of the English language subject they used to take in primary and secondary school.
 Although teachers are undeniably vital in the education of children, parents have an equally important role.
 Children endeavor to make their parents proud, especially in their education.
 Parents can support students in various ways to retain an interest in junior math.

 Allow students to solve math problems their way